SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 * on-board authentication and authorization mechanisms
 * the ability to force users to authenticate before they can see any part of a SonarQube instance
-* the ability to delegate to authentication (for more see [Delegating Authentication](/instance-administration/delegated-auth/))
+* the ability to delegate to authentication (for more see [Authentication](/instance-administration/authentication/overview/))

 Additionally, you can configure at a group or user level who can:
 * see that a project even exists